swiftlang/swift-evolution/proposals/XXXX-harmonize-access-modifiers.md

 ## Introduction

-During discussion of [SE-0119](0119-extensions-access-modifiers), some voiced concern that `public extension` increases the default access level for members, whereas `public class` or `public struct` do not.
+During discussion of [SE-0119](0119-extensions-access-modifiers), some voiced concern that writing `public extension` increases the default access level for members declared within that extension, whereas writing `public class` or `public struct` does not do the same.

-This behavior is explained by the notion that there is no such thing as a public extension.
-Since extensions have no runtime representation and are not first-class entities, access modifiers on extensions instead serve as a shorthand to set the default access level for members.
+This behavior is explained as follows: since extensions have no runtime representation and are not first-class entities, access modifiers on extensions serve as a shorthand to set the default access level for members.
 Certain members of the community have indicated that such behavior makes extensions a natural grouping construct.

 A general principle of Swift, recently strengthened by proposals such as [SE-0117](0117-non-public-subclassable-by-default.md), has been that public API commitments should require explicit opt-in.
 Given the different behavior of classes and structs, the fact that extensions allow public methods to be declared without spelling out `public` at the declaration site has been called "confusing" or "odd."